-- In May, we installed cold-plasma generators in our duct work that “scrubs” air passing through safely killing mold, bacteria and viruses, including Covid-19.
+- In May of 2020, we installed cold-plasma generators in our duct work that “scrubs” air passing through safely killing mold, bacteria and viruses, including Covid-19.

 - Our entire staff is wearing face masks and the clinical staff is also wearing face shields, protective eyewear, hair covers, gloves and full gowns when treating our patients.